akaizn-junior/numname/README.md

-# Numname
+# Numname v0.10.0
-## A cool calculator add-on.

-This project returns the name of virtually any number passed to it.
+## Get the name of virtually any number.

 For example:
 * 4 -> four